mit-ll-ai-technology/maite/docs/source/explanation/type_hints_for_API_design.md

 Mapping[str, float]

 # A type named Person that has two attributes: `name` (str) and `age` (int)
-# and a "greeting" method, which accepts no intputs and returns a string
+# and a "greeting" method, which accepts no inputs and returns a string
 class Person:
     name: str
     age: int